From individual behaviour to an evaluation of the collective evolution of crowds along footbridges: Application

-The crowd event time $T_a$ (Fig.~\ref{fig:sensitivity}(a)) is mainly sensitive to the pedestrian-pedestrian repulsion, i.e., to $c$.
-For the selected incoming pedestrian density $\rho_C$, $T_a$ approximatively varies from three to four times the undisturbed pedestrian crossing time, depending on the value of $c$.
-On the contrary, $\delta\rho$ (Fig.~\ref{fig:sensitivity}(b)) depends upon both parameters and shows both positive values (higher density at the walkway sides) and negative ones (high density along the mid-line) in the selected range of the model parameters.
+The crowd event time $T_a$ (Fig.~\ref{fig:sensitivity}(a)) is mainly sensitive to the pedestrian-pedestrian repulsion, i.e., to $c^\star$.
+For the selected incoming pedestrian density $\rho_C$, $T_a$ approximately varies from three to four times the undisturbed pedestrian crossing time, in dependence of $c^\star$.
+On the contrary, $\delta\rho$ (Fig.~\ref{fig:sensitivity}(b)) depends on both parameters and shows both positive values (higher density at the walkway sides) and negative ones (high density along the mid-line) in the selected range of the model parameters.
 In other words, for any considered value of $T_a$, there exist a value $\theta^\ast$ of the angle allowing a nearly homogeneous chord-wise crowd density ($\delta\rho=0$), while larger or smaller values produce nonuniform distributions.
-In order to detail the chord-wise trend of the crowd density and to discuss its phenomenological features, the $\rho_p$ profiles at mid-length are plotted in Fig.~\ref{fig:chordwise} for different values of $\theta$ and fixed value of $c=5\expten{-4}$.
+To detail the chord-wise trend of the crowd density and to discuss its phenomenological features, in Fig.~\ref{fig:chordwise} we report the $\rho$ profiles at mid-length for different values of $\theta$ and fixed value of $c^\star=5\expten{-4}$.

+For $0\leq\theta<\theta^\ast$, where $\theta^\ast\approx 2\degree$ with $c^\star=5\expten{-4}$ we have that \begin{inparaenum}[i)] \item the pedestrian-wall repulsion dictated by the desired velocity field is lower than the pedestrian-pedestrian repulsion; \item the chord-wise component of the total velocity field is directed toward the lateral walls; \item the crowd density results larger at the walkway sides than at mid-chord (Fig.~\ref{fig:chordwise}, red profiles). \end{inparaenum} Conversely, the pedestrian-wall repulsion predominates over the pedestrian-pedestrian repulsion for $\theta^\ast<\theta\leq 5\degree$, and the crowd density at mid-chord is larger than at walkway sides (Fig.~\ref{fig:chordwise}, blue profiles).
+The crowd density profile is almost flat around the value $\theta^\ast$ (Fig.~\ref{fig:chordwise}, green profiles).